thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 ### Managing API keys/secrets with Next.js & Zeit Now

-When working with API keys and secrets, we need to make sure we keep them secret and out of versioning control (make sure to add `.env` to your [`.gitignore` file](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/.gitignore#L1)) while conveniently making them avaiable as `env` variables.
+When working with API keys and secrets, we need to make sure we keep them secret and out of version control (make sure to add `.env` to your [`.gitignore` file](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/.gitignore#L1)) while conveniently making them available as `env` variables.

-At the root of your project, add a `.env` file and provide the Stripe keys and secrets from your [Stripe Dashboard](https://stripe.com/docs/development#api-keys):
+At the root of our project we add a `.env` file and provide the Stripe keys and secrets from our [Stripe Dashboard](https://stripe.com/docs/development#api-keys):

 ```txt
 # Stripe keys